profweston/Crime_Time_Final_Project/README.md

 As we are still getting things figured out for our project, these requirements will probably be specific to week 1.
 Expect a more consistent schedule to be built later.

 * Team will meet every Monday and Wednesday at normal class time.
-* Team will determine before ending each Zoom session when all members are able to meet via Zoom.
+* Team will determine before ending each Zoom session when all members are able to meet outside of class times via Zoom.

 ## Deliverable 1 Requirements:
 ### General Requirements